Sheffield Corporation No. 46

 Restoration history

 Restored as passenger tram in 1959 or 1960 using seats and other fittings from the lower deck of Sheffield 133, which had previously been used as a tea room at Calver Sough.
-Brought to Crich in October 1960
+Brought to Crich on 28th October 1960.

 Current status